Victoria Basin Forest-Savanna

 Most of the forest in the ecoregion is found within forest reserves, originally established to control timber extraction.

 In 1979, the war in Uganda literally decimated the elephant population and extirpated populations of white and black rhinoceros, however, relative internal stability through the 1990s enhanced conservation management once again, and large mammal populations began to increase.
 Civil war affected Burundi, Rwanda, DRC, and Sudan during the 1980s and 1990s.

-The priority conservation actions for the next decade will be to: 1) support the implementation of sustainable natural resource use whilst maintaining traditional and indigenous values, for example using biogas to lower their dependence on fuel wood; 2) implement community based restoration of ecological corridors, for example, to encourage and enable chimpanzee movement; and 3) utilize resource allocation in anti-poaching planning in order to achieve an optimal deployment of rangers.
+The priority conservation actions for the next decade will be to: 1) support the implementation of sustainable natural resource use whilst maintaining traditional and indigenous values, for example using biogas to lower their dependence on fuel wood; 2) implement community-based restoration of ecological corridors, for example, to encourage and enable chimpanzee movement, and 3) utilize resource allocation in anti-poaching planning in order to achieve optimal deployment of rangers.